 I didn’t buy this GlaStar intending to commit significant resources to the engine in the first year.
 Indeed, few of us intend to do that—but it happens.
-Who does that?
-But I always knew it was a possibility.
+I always knew it was a possibility.
 My GlaStar’s Lycoming O-320-E3D, originally in a Piper Warrior, had seen service in three airplanes, completed a total of 5200 hours and had last been overhauled some 1200 hours ago.
 But that was also in 1983.
 On the other side of the ledger is the 150-hp Lycoming’s well-deserved reputation for longevity.
 The low-compression, carbureted 320 is an easygoing thing, cool running and about as fault-tolerant as any aircraft engine made.

 Which one of these controlling characteristics would prevail, I did not know.
 But I was willing to give it a shot.
 So for the first year I owned this airplane, I watched the engine carefully, extensively upgraded my engine monitoring instrumentation and endeavored to be keenly aware of trends.
 It had not been on oil analysis, but I worked back through the logs (which were complete!) and kept copious notes myself.